radicaled/dart-tools/README.md

 * Updated grammar file (no need for the `language-dart` package; remove it if you have it)
-* Lints the Dart project when a pubspec.yaml file exists at project root. (see note section)
+* Lints the Dart project when a pubspec.yaml file exists at project root (see note section) or when you open a Dart file in the current project.
 * Formats the current Dart file via command palette
 * Can perform "pub get" when pubspec.yaml is saved.
 * Can format Dart files on save.